ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v29.md

 After May 13 2020, management functions for VMware Cloud Foundation on {{site.data.keyword.cloud_notm}} instances will be removed from the {{site.data.keyword.vmwaresolutions_short}} console.
 Instances that have not been migrated to VMware vCenter Server on {{site.data.keyword.cloud_notm}} can be accessed by using the IBM Cloud infrastructure console.

 Customers will be contacted by {{site.data.keyword.cloud_notm}} Support before March 25, 2020 to begin migration from VMware Cloud Foundation on {{site.data.keyword.cloud_notm}}.
-For more information about migration options for existing customers, see the [{{site.data.keyword.vmwaresolutions_short}} wiki page](https://w3-connections.ibm.com/wikis/home?lang=en-us#!/wiki/Wf58c4c538dbf_45b4_b7a7_5003d0ceb79b/page/IBM%20Cloud%20for%20VMware%20Solutions){:external}.

 Customers can view their existing VMware Cloud Foundation on {{site.data.keyword.cloud_notm}} instance on the [{{site.data.keyword.vmwaresolutions_short}} console](https://cloud.ibm.com/infrastructure/vmware-solutions/console/gettingstarted).